BMC-CS-113/BMC-CS-113.github.io/labs/Lab04.md

 #### Overview of approach

-In class we motivated recursion by discussing a lazy way to do the dishes, i.e. wash one dish, then ask someone to wash the rest of the dishes.
 <br>
 <br>
-**Question 1:** How would we extend that analogy to this situation here of finding the sum of all the numbers in a string?
+**Question 1:** Look at our class code for `ContainsLetter` to find if a char exists in a string.
+How does this relate to finding the sum of all the numbers in a string?

 <br><br><br>